osteele/p5-server/docs/proxy-cache.md

 ## How to Use the Cache

 The proxy cache is enabled by default.
-To use it, simply browse your sketches while your computer is connected the internet.
+To use it, simply browse your sketches while your computer is connected to the internet.
 This loads any CDN files that are necessary to run the sketches that you view.
 At any later point, you can view the same sketches without an internet connection.